uawds/SanghoonJunWater.github.io/_pages/about.md

 ## A short introduction
 I am a Ph.D.
 Candidate in the University of Arizona.

-I am currently working as a research assistant in the Department of Civil and Architectural Engineering and Mechnanics,  <a href="https://caem.engineering.arizona.edu//" target="_blank" rel="noopener noreferrer">The University of Arizona</a>.
+I am currently working as a research assistant in the <a href="https://caem.engineering.arizona.edu//" target="_blank" rel="noopener noreferrer">Department of Civil and Architectural Engineering and Mechnanics</a>, The University of Arizona.

 <b>RESEARCH EXPERTISE AND INTEREST:</b>
 * Burst Detection and Localization in Water Distribution System (WDS)